arivazhagan-world/arivazhagan-world/README.md

 - 👋 Hi, I’m @arivazhagan
-- 👀 I’m interested in VLSI,VERILOG
+- 👀 I’m interested in Embedded Systems and Vlsi
-- 🌱 I’m currently learning UI/UX,VLSI
-- 💞️ I’m looking to collaborate on Figma and Vlsi projects
 - 📫 How to reach me linkedIn-Arivazhagan R
 - 😄 Pronouns: He/Him